 In this context, a crash looks catastrophic.
 That’s because the chart is tracking gains.
 Whatever the lowest the market has been in the time frame the chart is looking at is typically the baseline.
 Our minds think of this baseline as zero.
 This concept of zero is further enforced when we read headlines saying things like “stock market crash wipes out five years of gains.”

-No investor wants to see their gains disappear, but it’s essential to keep in mind that profits and value are not the same things.
-Let’s say you invest $10,000 in the stock market.
+No investor wants to see their gains disappear, but it’s essential to remember that profits and value are not the same things.
+Let’s say you invest 10,000 in the stock market.
 Two years later, there’s a downturn in the market, and you lose everything you gained.
-Just like you did two years ago, you have $10,000.
+Just like you did two years ago, you have 10,000.
 And while the goal of investing is to make money, there is no free lunch, and investors get paid because they take on risk.

-Even accounting for corrections, crashes, and bear markets, if you invest for the long-term, you’re likely to see gains.
+Even accounting for corrections, crashes, and bear markets, you’re likely to see gains if you invest for the long term.
 Instead of thinking about stock market performance in terms of five years, consider a longer time horizon.
 To help with that, here’s the performance of the Dow Jones Industrial Average since 1900.

 Whether it’s a correction, crash, or bear market, the stock market will eventually recover if the economy it represents recovers.
 While downturns often create fear, they are a natural part of the economic cycle.
-Most investors should be wary of trying to time the market as it’s difficult for even most professionals to do successfully.
+Most investors should be wary of trying to time the market as it’s difficult for most professionals to do it successfully.
 I’m not saying it’s impossible.
-Investing and trading for myself is how I make my living, but it took me years of intense study learning how to invest and trade algorithmically.
+Investing and trading for myself is how I make my living, but it took me years of intense study.